atharvabhakane/mcp-llamaIndex/README.md

 ## 📦 Level-5: Dynamic PDF Extraction Server

 ### Why Level-5?
 After building the previous levels, I wanted a truly flexible, production-ready solution.
-LlamaParse-all is my answer: a dynamic PDF extraction server that lets you define what you want to extract at runtime.
-No more hardcoding schemas—just tell it what you need! **LlamaParse** is used for all document parsing and extraction, supporting both file path and base64 input.
+LlamaIndex-all is my answer: a dynamic PDF extraction server that lets you define what you want to extract at runtime.
+No more hardcoding schemas—just tell it what you need! **LlamaIndex** is used for all document parsing and extraction, supporting both file path and base64 input.

 ### What You'll Build
 A server that can extract any set of entities from any PDF, using either a file path or base64 input.
-It manages agents for you and handles all the tricky parts behind the scenes, with **LlamaParse** doing the heavy lifting for parsing and extraction.
+It manages agents for you and handles all the tricky parts behind the scenes, with **LlamaIndex** doing the heavy lifting for parsing and extraction.

 ### How to Run It (Step-by-Step)